jkomoros/prompt-garden/README.md

 - `container` - The string, object, or array to search within.
 - `search` - The thing to find within the container.

+#### slice

+Returns a new subset of the input.

+Required parameters
+- `input` - The string or array to create a slice of.
+- `start` - (optional) The start index.
+If omitted, defaults to 0.
+May be negative to count from end of item.
+- `end` - (optional) The first index to not include.
+May be negative to count from end of item.
+If omitted, defaults to `input.length`.

 #### split

 Splits a string at a delimiter to give an array of strings.